Kinds-of-Intelligence-CFI/benchmark-ground-truth-predictability/README.md

 # Credits
 - The code to download HELM-Lite was adapted from [this file](https://github.com/felipemaiapolo/efficbench/tree/master/generating_data/download_helm).
 - The code to compute Word2Vec and FastText embeddings was adapted from https://github.com/lorypack/llm-liedetector (released under BSD-3-Clause license)
+- We thank the creators of the `NeuBAROCO` dataset to allow us to include their dataset and instance-level results on various LLMs in this repository.